 We live in a digital world.
-And like it or not-you have to solve digital problems every day.
+And like it or not, you have to solve digital problems every day.
 Whether it’s to charge a phone with a dead battery or it’s to fix the TV, you solve several problems related to digital devices at home or at work.
 Pursuing a computer science and Information technology degree problem is a crucial step in helping you become the expert at solving digital problems you are meant to be.

 What is Computer Science and Information Technology?

 Contrary to popular opinion, computer science and Information Technology are two different fields.
 However, the two fields are interrelated.
-Most inventions in technology have come to pass as a resulted of the synergetic efforts between the two fields.
-For example, the use of IT in ecommerce has expanded the businesses of most people.
+Most inventions in technology have come to pass as a result of the synergetic efforts between the two fields.
+For example, the use of IT in e-commerce has expanded the businesses of most people.
 Nonetheless, it’s through computer science that it’s now possible to carry electronic devices everywhere and carryout businesses with them.

 Computer science is a science degree in the sense that computer scientists study why and how computer programs work.
 Computer scientists use advanced math, algorithms and coded language to develop new ways to manipulate computer programs.
-At college level, computer science students learn how to code, how to design software and why the computer operates the way it does.
+At the college level, computer science students learn how to code, how to design software, and why the computer operates the way it does.

 Information Technology relates to the use of technology.
 IT experts utilize already made programs and software to manipulate the computer to solve different problems.
 As such, IT experts construct networks from computer programs and software.
-At undergraduate level, IT students study database design to a broader perspective.
+At the undergraduate level, IT students study database design to a broader perspective.

-Why should you Study Computer Science and Technology?
+Why should you study Computer Science and Technology?